Consumer In Use Testing, Sensory Feedback, Home Use Trials, and Subjective Perception Questionnaires

 Home Use Trials (HUT) and Consumer Preference Testing

 Home Use Trials (HUTs) provide subjective feedback which can be used to substantiate a wide range of claims.
-Either incorporated into a clinical trial or as a separate study, they help to find out what the consumer thinks about your product after using it for a specific length of time.
+Either incorporated into a clinical trial or as a separate study, they help to discover what the consumer thought about your product after using it for a specific length of time.

-Home Use Trials are highly effective in helping determine consumer perception and preference for a particular product.
+Home Use Trials are very effective in helping determine consumer preference and perception for a specific product.

-The number of subjects on a study varies depending on what is deemed necessary to show statistical significance upon data analysis.
+The number of subjects in a study varies depending on what is deemed necessary to show statistical significance upon data analysis.

 Subjects are issued the relevant product and are given instructions on the use or application of the product for use at home, for a specific length of time.

-The subjects will complete an SPQ (Self-Perception Questionnaire) to determine subjective opinions on the product which can be used for claim substantiation.
+The subjects will complete an SPQ (Self-Perception Questionnaire) to determine the product’s subjective opinions which can be used for claim substantiation.